EeToSe/Archived-EeToSe.github.io/index.md

 permalink: /
 ---

-# Jedi by Practice
+# Knowledge by Hand and Mind
 {: .fs-9 }
-Pass on what you have learned.
-{: .fs-6 .fw-300 }
+It takes half your life before you discover life is a do-it-yourself project {: .fs-6 .fw-300 }

 ---